KimberlyWangui/ComputerGraphics-Project2/README.md

 ## Features

-Realistic car model with animated body and wheels.
+Realistic car model with animated car body.
 Smooth motion along a curved road.
 Basic environment including roads and a sidewalk.
 Simple camera setup to follow the car.